Start the service

 At a high level, adding a new guest involves three steps:

-1. A Host creates an Invite Link and sends it to Guest users
+1. A Host creates an Invite Link and sends it to Guest users.

-3. A Host accepts the Guest’s sign in request
+3. A Host accepts the Guest’s sign in request.

 Hosts can use the control buttons to pause video to all Guests or ban all Guests and revoke all pending Invites.
-Hosts can also click on user buttons to kick individual Guests or give keyboard and mouse control.
+Hosts can also click on user buttons to remove individual Guests or give keyboard and mouse control.

 Control Buttons

-At the top of the screen there are a row of buttons that allow you to type special keys such as Ctrl+Alt+Del, add guests, pause all guest video, ban all guests, and sign out.
+At the top of the screen there are a row of buttons that allow you to type special keys such as Ctrl-Alt-Del, add guests, pause all guest video, ban all guests, and sign out.
 Press Ctrl+F12 to show / hide these buttons.

 Add New Guests

 Hosts can invite a group of guests by creating an Invite Link.
-Click on the ‘Add Guests’ button.

 Warning

 Anyone who receives an Invite Link can request Guest access to your system.
-While these links expire over time and are limited by how often they can be used it is best practice to keep this link confidential.
+While these links expire over time and are limited by how often they can be used, it is best practice to keep this link confidential.

 Important